 Many expats are corporate employees.
 Others are solo or married entrepreneurs.
 Retirees who enjoy the richness of living in another country are also expats.

-My wife and I, for example, have lived many expat lives: in Singapore (three years), Belgium (2.5 years), Thailand (9 months), and Vietnam (2 years).
+My wife and I, for example, have lived many expat lives: in Singapore (3 years), Belgium (2.5 years), Thailand (9 months), and Vietnam (4.5 years).
 While in Singapore and Belgium, Linda was an employee, working for a large American corporation.
 I was a trailing spouse free to do as I pleased.

-In Thailand and Vietnam we’re working together.
+In Thailand and Vietnam we worked together on our business.
 Besides doing some freelancing, we also produce content for travel writers for our website, PitchTravelWrite.com.
 This includes weekly email newsletters, and creating products and services for travel writers.
+We also deliver live travel writing workshops in the U.S. and internationally.

 Expat corporate employees are educated, hardworking, and well paid.
 They can afford luxury travel for themselves and their family.
 Children of expat parents often attend expensive international schools and build friendships with kids in an international community.